liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 #### Requirements [](id=liferay-ide-alternative-requirements-liferay-portal-6-2-dev-guide-02-en-0)

-Before setting up Liferay IDE, you need to have appropriate versions of Liferay Portal, Liferay Plugins SDK, and Eclipse.
+Before setting up Liferay IDE, you need to have appropriate versions of Liferay Portal, Liferay Plugins SDK and/or Maven, and Eclipse.
 Make sure you satisfy these requirements before proceeding:

 1. Liferay Portal 6.0.5 or greater is downloaded and unzipped.